pnguy55/task-manager-api-v1/readme.md

 1) set up a DB to test on
 2) set up a postman to test endpoints
 3) make data models with mongoose and using a schema to perform operations before and after saving data to DB, export the data models into index for use
-4) Import data models into routers and create router using express, then edit endpoints on the routers
+4) Import data models into routers and create router using express, import them all into index, then edit endpoints on the routers
+5) remember to check out package.json for dev scripts
 5) Create login with the following: simply put - [sign-in/find account by email, compare password hash, generate+sign web token, save to user object, create authentication ]
     a) Make sure emails are unique